On the Wolf River in northeast Wisconsin, novice kayakers learn the moves at Bear Paw resort.

 One of a kind

 It's not easy to find a resort like Bear Paw.
-It teaches the silent sports of paddling and skiing in an area best known for hunting, fishing and motorized sports.
+It promotes the silent sports of paddling and skiing in an area best known for hunting, fishing and motorized sports.
 Its bar and restaurant is non-smoking.

 It caters to guests of all incomes, housing them in whatever they can afford — chalet suites, rustic cabins or the campground.
 It's comfortable, not fancy, and friendly to beginners.